Reading Time: 4 minutes

 A bonus: I didn’t want it to feel heavy, greasy or, look shiny.

-The second part of this “best” criteria would prove to be a somewhat difficult part of my search and the reason for this post.
+The second part of this “best” criteria would prove to be a somewhat difficult part of my search for the best men’s face lotion and the reason for this post.

 My goal became finding a product to use post shave, that dealt with any razor irritation and offered some protection of my skin from the sun.

 They say you have to separate the chaff to get to the wheat.
-And while the below products are fine moisturizers they missed being added to my “best” list by not including any SPF.
+And while the below products are fine face lotions and moisturizers they missed being added to my “best” list by not including any SPF.
 To me, this is a great opportunity for these companies and products.

-Products That Did NOT Make the Best Men’s After Shave Lotion and Moisturizer Cut
+Products That Did NOT Make the Best Men’s Face Lotion Cut

 Vaseline Men’s Lotion

 Vaseline Men’s lotion comes in a few varieties and is sold at mass merchandisers around the country.

 I do actually have some of this and use it in the Winter for dry & itchy skin that seems to come with the cold & freezing temperatures.
 But, I don’t use it on my skin that gets exposed to the sun.